-Vetropack uses regular surveys to gauge the level of employee satisfaction across the Group.
+Vetropack measures the level of employee satisfaction across the Group every two years, the next time will be in 2022.
 These surveys provide information on what employees believe to be the strengths and weaknesses of the company.
 The Group uses three strategic KPIs to track the success of its "employer of choice" strategy: voluntary staff turnover, training costs per employee and the "Trust Index" of the "Great Place to Work" certification organisation.
 The Bülach site received the "Great Place to Work" certification in 2020.
 Vetropack is now aiming to achieve this certification at all other locations too.